 Inflammation and Heart Disease

 What the statement by the American Heart Association went on to say is that one factor can be found in all cases of heart disease, and that is inflammation.
 It also said that this inflammation can be measured in the body in several ways.
-One of these is hsCRP.
-This is a blood test which demonstrates inflammation levels in the body.
-The statement also went on to say that the treatment and resolution of any of the contributory factors to heart disease will decrease inflammation in the body and therefore will decrease the possibility of heart disease.
+One of the ways to measure is with a lab test called hsCRP, high-sensitivity C-reactive protein test.
+This is a blood test which demonstrates inflammation levels in the body, and it is more sensitive to protein levels than a standard C-reactive protein test.
+C-reactive protein is made in the liver and will rise as the level of inflammation in the body rises.
+The statement by the AHA also went on to say that the treatment and resolution of any of the contributory factors to heart disease will decrease inflammation in the body and therefore will help lower the risks of heart disease.

-So, please see your dentist or call NIHA's holistic dentists and schedule a consultation to evaluate the health of your gums using our phase contrast microscope and a thorough dental examination.
+So, please see your dentist regularly or call NIHA's holistic dentists and schedule a consultation to evaluate the health of your gums using our phase contrast microscope and a thorough dental examination.
+Any periodontal issues or early gum disease can be addressed early to get inflammation under control and managed with good hygiene and periodontal (gum) therapies.

-Good oral health contributes to the health of the whole body.
+Good oral health contributes to the health of the whole body, including the heart!

 Call 202-237-7000, ext.
 2, or use the form to request an appointment.